Aug 2, 2022

 How to know the trade in value of your car

-One of the most cost-efficient ways to get a new vehicle to find the trade-in value and put the money towards a new ride.
-According to a recent study, 45% of car purchases in 2019 included a car trade-in.
+One of the most cost-efficient ways to get a new vehicle is to find the trade in value and put the money towards a new ride.
+According to a recent study, 45% of car purchases in 2019 included a car trade in.

-Dealers across Canada are looking for good used cars to resell.
-If you bring in a well-maintained vehicle, it can be worth a lot and help you finance your next one.
-But how can you be sure that you are getting the best trade-in value?
+Car dealerships across Canada are looking for good used cars to resell.
+Bringing in a well-maintained vehicle can be worth a lot and help you finance your next one.
+But how can you ensure you are getting the best trade in value?

 Learn how you can find how much your car is worth and how you can get the best price for it.

 Trade-in value is a price a dealer would offer you for a vehicle you are looking to put towards another one at a dealership, or if you want to sell a car in Ontario.
-The value is aligned with what the cost would be at a wholesale auction (the amount it would sell for at an auction with interested retailers).
-A dealer may offer a higher amount, if the automobile is highly desirable.
+The value is aligned with the cost at a wholesale auction (the amount it would sell for at an auction with interested retailers).
+A dealer may offer a higher amount if the automobile is highly desirable.

 When you bring a vehicle to the dealership, the value is subtracted from the price of the new one.

 It’s important to understand that trading does not always give you the highest profit turnaround.
 Dealers pay lower prices on trade-ins because they want to turn around and sell it for a decent profit, and depreciation plays a role in the vehicle value.
 However, trade in is the most convenient way to get rid of your current one and if you are in the market for a new one.